“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 Availability: US, Canada

-The Hydrus Axis 98 is built for not just running whitewater, but having fun on it as well.
-The continuous rocker profile is slightly less pronounced than some other whitewater SUPs, but this keeps the Axis faster in the water and tracking better across currents, eddy lines, and through lateral waves, without sacrificing its ability to navigate haystacks and holes.
+The Hydrus Axis 98 is not built just for running whitewater; it’s designed to have fun on it.
+The continuous rocker profile is slightly less pronounced than some other whitewater SUPs, but this keeps the Axis faster in the water and tracking better across currents, eddy lines, and through lateral waves without sacrificing its ability to navigate haystacks and holes.

 The triple-layer composite PVC construction, featuring a layer of aramid fiber, produces an incredibly stiff inflatable board at all pressures.
 This translates to better stability and tighter control.